BitTheByte/Domainker/README.md

 ## Plugins and usage
 ```
+lib\modules\experimental\cache_poisoning.py : [--cache-poisoning] Check if the host is vulnerable to cache poisoning
 lib\modules\crlf.py  : [--crlf] Check if host is vulnerable to CRLF
 lib\modules\aws.py   : [--aws] Check if target is hosted on amazon (Use -x to run Auto-Takeover)
 lib\modules\cname.py : [--dns] Return host cname